WHO Declares Mpox a Global Health Emergency: Any Cases Reported in India?

 You are currently viewing WHO Declares Mpox a Global Health Emergency: Any Cases Reported in India?

-The World Health Organization (WHO) has announced that Mpox will continue to be classified as a Public Health Emergency of International Concern (PHEIC) due to a resurgence in cases and its expanding geographic spread.
+The World Health Organization (WHO) has announced that Mpox will remain classified as a Public Health Emergency of International Concern (PHEIC) due to a resurgence in cases and its expanding geographic spread.

 Initially declared in August, the emergency status was reaffirmed following a meeting of the WHO Emergency Committee, according to Reuters.
-The decision comes amid rising cases of the clade Ib variant, which has spread beyond its origin in the Democratic Republic of Congo to neighboring African nations, Europe, and Asia.
+The decision reflects the increasing prevalence of the clade Ib variant, which has spread from its origins in the Democratic Republic of Congo to neighboring African nations, Europe, and Asia.

-“With increasing case numbers, ongoing geographic spread, and the necessity for a coordinated global response, maintaining the emergency status is crucial,” stated the WHO.
+“With rising case numbers, continued geographic expansion, and the need for a coordinated global response, maintaining the emergency status remains essential,” the WHO stated.

-In Canada, health authorities recently confirmed the country’s first case of the clade Ib mpox variant, although they emphasized that the risk to the general population remains low.
+• Canada: The country recently confirmed its first case of the clade Ib Mpox variant.
+While health officials emphasized that the risk to the general population is low, the detection highlights the virus’s ongoing spread.

 What Is Mpox?

-Formerly known as monkeypox, Mpox is a viral infection transmitted to humans primarily through infected animals but can also spread via close human contact.
-Symptoms include fever, muscle aches, and boil-like skin lesions, with severe cases potentially being fatal.
+Previously known as monkeypox, Mpox is a viral infection transmitted to humans primarily through infected animals but can also spread via close human contact.
+Common symptoms include:

 Leave a Reply